Judas Ghost

 Judas Ghost is a 2013 horror film directed by Simon Pearce and written by Simon R. Green based on his Ghost Finders novels.

+While based on Green's book series and characters, the film is not a direct adaptation of any specific one of the novels and can be seen as a companion piece to the series overall.

 Plot

 A team of professional ghost finders are trapped in an old village hall.
 The haunting they set out to investigate turns out to be far worse than they anticipated.
 Who will survive and what will be left of their souls?